hms-dbmi/GIC-ontology/README.md

+This repo has all the script that can convert i2b2TM data into ACT HPDS data format.
-Scripts have to be deployed in listed order to convert i2b2TM data into HPDS ACT ontology format.
+Scripts have to be deployed in listed order.

 1.ACT_HPDS_01_Table_Create.sql

-Creates listed tables
+Creates listed tables which have ACT ontology and mappings to convert to ACT format.

 	TM_CZ.A_NCATS_DEMOGRAPHICS
 	TM_CZ.A_NCATS_VISIT_DETAILS